Udeshgn08/code-java/README.md

  -learn git workflow, command(CLI is highly recommended).However,it is also acceptable to use GUI client to perform git operations.

-Vi
+Vi editor
   i-->insert,w-->write,wq-->save and exit,q-->quit

 Standard plan to setup java development

  3 hour - Review basic linux commands along side using core text editor